pradeepkl/microsoft-azure-104/identities-governance/README.md

 ---

-This module covers foundational and intermediate concepts of Azure identity and governance, preparing you to confidently manage identity, access, and compliance on Azure.
+This module provides a comprehensive foundation for Azure identity and governance, essential for the AZ-104 exam and real-world Azure administration.
 Follow each day’s study plan and complete the labs to solidify your understanding.

 Happy studying!